klui-freiberg/D-MARK/README.md

 # D-MARK
-Open Hardware for Your ARM
+Open Hardware for Your ARM!
+(OHYA!)